bmasch/salmonIPM/README.md

-# SalmonIPM
+# Salmon Integrated Population Model
-Integrated population model for one or more populations of Pacific salmon
+This site describes an integrated population model for one or more populations of Pacific salmon.